siscia/easy-hire/_draft/pyspider.md

 The scheduler receive task and decide what to do.

-There are several possibilities, it can discard a task (maybe the specific web page is been crawled a very little while ago) or it can assign different degree of priorities (a new page will have an higher priorities of a page already crawled 5 day ago.)
+There are several possibilities, it can discard a task (maybe the specific web page is been crawled a very little while ago) or it can assign different degree of priorities.

 When the priorities of the various task is been decided, then those tasks are feeded to the fetcher.